Skip to main content Skip to footer

 Definitions of RACI terms

-Here’s how the RACI chart framework envisions each role and responsibility.
+Here’s how the RACI chart framework defines each role and its responsibilities.

 Responsible

-The person assigned as Responsible is the individual who is in charge of the day-to-day work of the project including actual hands-on work, delegating responsibilities, and day-to-day management.
-This function is often held by a project manager, team lead, developer or engineer, designer, or content creator.
+The person assigned as Responsible is the individual in charge of the project’s day-to-day work, including hands-on work, delegating responsibilities, and day-to-day management.
+This function is often held by a project manager, team lead, developer, engineer, designer, or content creator.

 Accountable

-This role is given to the person who is accountable for making sure the work is completed satisfactorily.
+This role is assigned to the person responsible for ensuring the work is completed satisfactorily.
 This is the individual who signs off that the job is done to the standard required.
-This function is often a department head, C-level executive, or a product owner.
+This function is often held by a department head, C-level executive, or product owner.

 Consulted

-Sometimes, work may require advice or other input from a subject matter expert to get the job done.
-Allocate the Consulted role to a person whose advice for task completion is necessary.
-Consultants are typically subject matter experts, legal counsels, financial advisors, UX specialists, and marketing specialists.
+Sometimes work may require advice or other input from a subject-matter expert to get the job done.
+Allocate the Consulted role to a person whose advice is necessary for task completion.
+Consultants are typically subject-matter experts, legal counsel, financial advisors, UX specialists, and marketing specialists.

 Informed